SilverVRCode/SilverVRCode/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I'm Silver, a new programmer in a world of technology.
+- 🔭 I'm Silver, a developer who *really* likes hackathons for some reason.
+I also love food.

-- ⚡ Me and some friends have created a game called Lone Wolf!
-Go check it out at https://silvervrcode.github.io/LoneWolf/
+- ⚡ Recently, me and my team for DeltaHacks XI created RemoteSwitch: a program allowing for console remote control.
+-  Check it out!
+(SilverVRCode/RemoteSwitch) It is in current development and will eventually support more devices and protocols.

 - 💬 Have any questions?
 Create an issue on this repo!
 (SilverVRCode/SilverVRCode)